 The Senior Practitioners and Social Workers at ISP are all experienced and social work qualified.
-At ISP we aim to take a collaborative approach with foster carers in order to identify how the multi-disciplinary centre teams and other ISP Services can best provide appropriate input to the placement, ensuring there is access to the range of disciplines within ISP.
-Additionally, good links have been forged with local colleagues and universities which we offer student social work placements and also access their services for the social work apprenticeship scheme.
+At ISP we aim to take a collaborative approach with foster parents in order to identify how the multidisciplinary centre teams and other ISP Services can best provide appropriate input to the placement, ensuring there is access to the range of disciplines within ISP.
+Additionally, good links have been forged with local colleges and universities, to which we offer student social work placements and also access their services for the social work apprenticeship scheme.

-g) Fostering Advisers
+6. Fostering Advisers

 ISP is committed to the continued professionalism of foster care.
-Our Fostering Advisers provide expertise, advice and consultation within the multi-disciplinary teams at the ISP Centres.
-They also offer advice and practical assistance to foster carers, as part of the multi-disciplinary team, creating a working relationship which facilitates and encourages the practice and professional development of each foster carer.
+Our fostering advisers provide expertise, advice and consultation within the multi-disciplinary teams at the ISP Centres.
+They also offer advice and practical assistance to foster parents, as part of the multi-disciplinary team, creating a working relationship which facilitates and encourages the practice and professional development of each foster parent.

-h) Centre Consulting Therapist
+7. Centre Consulting Therapist

-ISP Rainham has a Centre Consulting Therapist who manages and assesses each referral of a child or young person for therapy, (triage) and allocates them to a therapist who has the appropriate range of skills and experience.
-The CCT is also available to provide therapeutic consultation to Centre staff and identified support to our carers.
+ISP Rainham has a Centre Consulting Therapist (CCT) who manages and assesses each referral of a child or young person for therapy (triage), and allocates them to a therapist who has the appropriate range of skills and experience.
+The CCT is also available to provide therapeutic consultation to Centre staff and identified support to our foster parents.